Who is my adviser?

 - In general, students should register for 15 credit hours per semester to graduate in 4 years.
 Note that you need to fulfill all the requirements in your Degree Works record AND get 120 credits to complete your undergraduate degree.
 Additional majors and minors may require additional credit requirements.

-What if I want to take more that 18 credits?
+What if I want to take more than 18 credits?

 - Taking more that 15 credits can be overly burdensome and should be attempted with caution.
 To take more than 18, you must obtain permission from the Department Secretary in Chase Hall 322.